ppwwyyxx/wechat-dump/README.md

 ```

 ### TODO
-+ parse links and emoji
++ parse links, custom emoji, and other message types
 + show name of unicode emoji in txt
 + given uid/username..